 E – Engagement

 As Winston Churchill once said, “Where my reason, imagination or interest were not engaged, I would not or could not learn.”
 Engagement is a critical element of learning.
 If we can get learners to pay attention to the e-learning course, then the learning will follow.

 In a classroom setup, engaging learners seems easy, where the instructor can adjust his teaching style according to the mood of the learners.
 But in self-paced eLearning, learners quickly lose interest without human interaction.
 It is quintessential for instructional designers to include interesting and motivational elements to engage learners.

 F – Formative Assessments

 Formative assessment is like a test to test us for the test to see if we are ready for the test.

 It is an informal assessment conducted by a teacher in a classroom to monitor student learning and provide ongoing feedback.
 Formative assessments can be used after every topic (learning point).
-In an e-learning course, formative assessments give learners a chance to learn and apply knowledge continuously throughout the course, while completing the learning cycle.
+In an e-learning course, formative assessments give learners a chance to learn and apply knowledge throughout the course, while completing the learning cycle.

 G – Games

 Games have become a requisite element in an e-learning course, as Gen-Y learners are no longer interested in mundane page-turner level 1 or 2 courses.
 Designers should think in terms of incorporating those learning activities that help learners play while they learn.
 Keep this quote by Benjamin Franklin in mind – “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn”.
 Games are a great tool to engage the learner and help them stay focused on important and relevant content.
 Games keep learners engaged and active in the course.